PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ```

 ### Obstacles
-We needed to follow white lines taped on top of a black surface with possible intersections between said lines.
+We needed to follow white lines taped on a black surface with possible intersections between said lines.
 The robot will need to make turns at these intersections and drive in a figure-8 formation.
  We were going to use polling for our third sensor to obtain a digital reading to detect intersections, but we discovered we could accomplish all our functionality with just two.
 Thus, we were able to save pin spots with only two sensors.

 ### Follow the Line